donejs/donejs/docs/guide.md

 </can-component>
 ```

-[`routeUrl`](http://canjs.com/docs/can.stache.helpers.routeUrl.html) is a helper that populates the anchor's href with a URL that sets the application ViewModel's `page` param to `"chat"`.
+[`routeUrl`](http://canjs.com/docs/can.stache.helpers.routeUrl.html) is a helper that populates the anchor's href with a URL that sets the application ViewModel's `page` property to `"chat"`.
 The AppViewModel is shown below.

 Next, add a link to go back to the chat page by updating `src/messages/messages.stache` to: